-Librium is the brand name of the benzodiazepine chlordiazepoxide and was introduced for medical use in 1960.
-A sedative and hypnotic medication, Librium is commonly used to treat insomnia and anxiety and aid in curbing alcohol withdrawal symptoms.
+Librium is the brand name of chlordiazepoxide, a benzodiazepine that was introduced for medical use in 1960.
+As a sedative-hypnotic medication, Librium is commonly used to treat anxiety and insomnia, and it helps curb alcohol withdrawal symptoms.

-Even though Librium is commonly known as a safer substance, it is still a benzo and thus should be used with caution.
-Librium is classified into the same category as diazepam (Valium) and alprazolam (Xanax), two commonly abused drugs with a high rate of addiction.
+Even though Librium is regarded as a safe substance to use, it is still a benzodiazepine and should be used with caution.
+Librium belongs to the same category as diazepam (Valium) and alprazolam (Xanax), two commonly abused drugs with a high rate of addiction.

 Table of Contents